Noah: The Advent of Grace

 In verse three the statement, “My spirit shall not always strive with man,” is conclusive.
 God’s willingness to strive on behalf of man will be reflected according to man’s response to God Himself.
 For example, if from God we receive, we must also give; we may establish (create), but we must also be responsible.
 Much like Abel’s sacrifice, God’s children who have received are required to respond to God’s promptings.
 In Noah’s time, almost all have been subsumed within paganism, violence prowls the landscape.

 The spiritual decay denoted in ch.
-6 points to a serious circumstance: “…that he (man) is also flesh,”* indicates that man has reverted into a complete immersion into the unconscious state.
-He is not only pagan but has reverted into the sleep of mortality, the sleep of the flesh.
+6 points to a serious circumstance: “…that he (man) is also flesh,”* indicates that man has reverted into complete immersion and embraced the unconscious state.
+He is not only pagan but has descended into the sleep of mortality, the sleep of the flesh.
 The awakening from sleep will later be mentioned often within Jesus’ teaching, as referred to in Matt.
 13.10-17, v.
 14 “…shall not perceive.”
 To continue to awaken to higher levels of understanding and responsibility is determined in many scriptures and is a central theme of Jesus’ teaching of the Way.
 Upon the land of Noah, there is no remnant of God’s teachings among men.

 *If taken as a verb, then, is flesh = “in their erring.”
 Adam had become like the others.